Frederiksholms Kanal 16–18: Cassabadan and the new buildings

 The theologian N.F.S.
-Grundtvig and ballet master August Bournonville were both anong the residents of the buildings in the building from 1852 to 1855.
+Grundtvig and ballet master August Bournonville were anong the residents of the buildings in the building from 1852 to 1855.
 Count H. A. Reventlow-Criminil (1798-1869) was a resident in No. 242A in 1853.

-The two buildings were listed as Frederiksholms Kanal 16 and Frederiksholms Kanal 18 when in 1859 house numberuing (by street) was introduced as a supplement to the old cadastral numbers (by district).
+The two buildings were listed as Frederiksholms Kanal 16 and Frederiksholms Kanal 18 when in 1859 house numbering (by street) was introduced as a supplement to the old cadastral numbers (by district).

 Frederiksholms Kanal 16, 1859present

 The businessman (grosserer) J. Bernburg resided in one of the apartments in the 1890s.